Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 ### Remote signer

 You might choose to use an external service to sign the transactions.
-For now, two type of remote signers are supported: Web3Signer and Dirk.
+For now, two types of remote signers are supported: Web3Signer and Dirk.

 #### Web3Signer